MKcodeshere/AIWork/README.md

-# Banking Schema RAG Evaluation System
+# Finding the best open source embedding models to use in Denodo AI SDK for Enterprise RAG implementation

-A comprehensive system for evaluating and utilizing Retrieval-Augmented Generation (RAG) for SQL query generation against a banking database schema.
+A comprehensive system for evaluating and utilizing Retrieval-Augmented Generation (RAG) for SQL query generation against a sample bank database schema.

 ## Overview